ztp-at/RKSV/README.md

 The verification tools available here are not fit to ensure the correct functioning of a cash register implementation according to law.
 The correctness of the verification results cannot be guaranteed.
-Only the official tools provided by A-SIT Plus GmbH and the Austrian Federal Ministry of Finance are reliable.
+In case of uncertanties the official service provided by the Austrian Federal Ministry of Finance should be consulted.

 Furthermore, no part of the code in this repository is fit to be used in a cash register in productive use.